software-students-spring2025/1-specification-exercise-the-ballers/README.md

 A stakeholder interview was conducted on 2/2/2025 with *Matilda*, a prospective user of this app.
 The results of this interview are summarized below.

+- Goals / Needs

+    - Peanut-free restaurants (dietary restriction)
+    - Busy schedule - cannot spend too long at restaurants
+    - Need flexible restaurant locations
+    - Need location tracking

+- Frustrations

+    - I don't like spending too much time on google maps
+    - I am an indecisive restaurant picker
+    - Most apps do not track dietary restrictions
+    - Most apps do not account for how busy restaurants are

 ## Product Vision Statement

 **Our application is a restaurant recommender that provides restaurant recommendations based on your location, preferences, and past history.**